Preparing your paper as outlined below will help expedite consideration.

 Footnotes.
 Footnotes are used only for author affiliations and tables.
 Incorporate all other footnoted information into text.

 Reference citations.
 Use name-date format, not numbered references, and enclose citations in parentheses.
+In text citations are included in the word count.

 (Zhu et al., 2016) or